 Do you want help from experts?

 The company Belly Balance is run by dietitian Sofia Antonsson and specializes in stomach health and IBS.
-Sofia is the one who implemented the dietary treatment FODMAP in Swedish healthcare.
-Belly Balance offers free digital IBS treatment and if you are unsure whether you have IBS there is also a test on their website.
+Sofia is the one who implemented the FODMAP dietary treatment in Swedish healthcare.
+Belly Balance offers free IBS treatment digitally and if you are unsure whether you have IBS, there is also a test on their website.

-You can also get help through the County Council.
-If you have an IBS diagnosis, the County Council offers a training together with a dietician where you get useful information about IBS as well as many tips on how you can help your body deal with it.
-FODMAP, as we mentioned above, stands for "Fermentable, Oligo-Di and Monosaccharides and Sugar Alcohols (Polyols)" and is a diet that can relieve IBS symptoms.
-The method comes from Australia, where it has been researched by doctors and dieticians since 2005.
-With FODMAP, you exclude fermentable (fermentable) carbohydrates that can cause stomach problems in IBS.
-It can be experienced as a bit sticky at first, but it has helped many and may be well worth trying.
+You can also get help from the County Council.
+If you have an IBS diagnosis, the County Council offers training together with a dietitian where you get useful information about IBS and many tips on how you can help your body deal with it.
+FODMAP, as we mentioned above, stands for “Fermentable, Oligo-Di and Monosaccharides and Sugar Alcohols (Polyols)” and is a diet that can relieve IBS symptoms.
+The method comes from Australia where it has been researched by doctors and dietitians since 2005.
+With FODMAP, you exclude fermentable carbohydrates that can cause stomach problems with IBS.
+It may seem a bit strange at first, but it has helped many people and may be worth trying.